OussamaHaff/oussamahaff_dev/content/posts/05_ai_tooling_for_software_engineering.md

 +++
-title = "AI Tooling for Software Engineering - or What ICs Could Learn from Farmers! " date = "2025-01-16"
+title = "AI Tooling for Software Engineering - What ICs Could Learn from Farmers!" date = "2025-01-17"
 author = "Oussama Hafferssas"
 cover = "img/05_ai_tooling_for_swe/ai-tooling-in-swe.webp"
-description = "Observations, analogy and conclusion about the evolution of software engineering industry in the Era of AI tooling." tags = ["AI", "SWE", "Opinion"]
+description = "Observations, analogy and conclusion about the evolution of software engineering industry in the Era of AI tooling." tags = ["Opinion", "AI", "Software Engineering"]
 +++

 # Long Intro